 Privacy Respecting Tech Companies

-I currently am a programmer who wants to find a job that aligns with my personal beliefs for tech privacy.
-I see a few companies post here, but I don’t want to bother their PR team here as this isn’t a job posting board.
-I currently work at a company that doesn’t quite align with what I believe, and so it’s a bit depressing doing my work at times.
+I currently am a programmer who wants to find a job is aligned with tech privacy.
+I see a few companies post on this forum, but I don’t want to bother their PR team here as this isn’t a job posting board.

 For starters, what do you actually want yourself?
 You should go look at the All Tech is Human Job Board.